Kan'onji, Kagawa: Climate

-Kan'onji has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Kan'onji has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Kan'onji is 15.5 °C. The average annual rainfall is 1439 mm with September as the wettest month.
-The temperatures are highest on average in January, at around 26.6 °C, and lowest in January, at around 4.9 °C.
+The temperatures are highest on average in August, at around 26.6 °C, and lowest in January, at around 4.9 °C.

 Demographics

-Per Japanese census data, the population of Kan'onji has been relatively steady since the 1960s.
+Per Japanese census data, the population of Kan'onji has been gradually declining in recent decades.

 History

 The area of Kan'onji was part of ancient Sanuki Province and has been inhabited since prehistoric times.
 A number of burial mounds from the Kofun period have been identified, including the Ōnohara Kofun cluster.
 Historical documents indicate that the Shinto shrine Kotohiki Hachiman-gū was founded in 703 and that the Buddhist temple of Kannon-ji (from which the city derives its name) was founded by the Kūkai in 803.
 During the Edo Period, the city area was part of the holdings of Marugame Domain under the Tokugawa shogunate.
 Following the Meiji restoration, the village of Kan'onji was established within Toyota District with the creation of the modern municipalities system on December 16,1878.
 It was elevated to town status on February 15, 1890.
 In 1899, Toyota district was merged with Mino District to form Mitoyo District, Kagawa.
 Kan'onji was elevated to city status on January 1, 1955.
 On October 11, 2005, the towns of Ōnohara and Toyohama (both from Mitoyo District) merged with Kan'onji.